Eric Carle: Personal life

+For over 30 years, Carle and his second wife, Barbara (Morrison) Carle, resided in Northampton, Massachusetts as well as a winter home in Key Largo, Florida.
+Carle had a son and a daughter.

-Carle died on May 23, 2021, at his summer studio in Northampton, Massachusetts, from kidney failure, at the age of 91.
+Carle died at his summer studio in Northampton from kidney failure on May 23, 2021, at the age of 91.
 An official announcement was made by his family on May 26, 2021, via their website.
+His wife Barbara had died in 2015 at her home in North Carolina.

 Selected works

-Eric Carle wrote over 70 books that sold over 170 million copies.
+Eric Carle wrote over 70 books that collectively sold over 170 million copies.